 With the holidays inching closer, it’s time to start making your to-do list, checking it twice, and prioritizing your holiday tasks.
 That means putting “take Christmas card photos” at the top of the list.
-Because even if you decide to take your own photos in an effort to save money or stay safe during COVID-19, you still have to take into account all the work that goes beyond the click of a camera.
-To help ease the stress of your picture day prep, consider some (or, really, all) of these Christmas card photo tips to make this year’s image the best one yet.
+Because even if you decide to skip the professional photographer and take your own photos in an effort to save money, you still have to take into account all the work that goes beyond the click of a camera.
+To help ease the stress of your picture day prep, consider some (or, really, all) of these photo ideas and tips to guarantee a display-worthy Christmas card.

 1. Coordinate outfits, but don't match.